opensource-society/notesvault/README.md

 ## ✨ Features (Planned)

-* Browse notes and PYQs by subject/semester
+- 📚 Browse notes and PYQs by subject or semester
-* Search and filter by keywords
+- 🔍 Search and filter by keywords
-* Add new notes manually (or from JSON for demo)
+- ➕ Add new notes manually (or via JSON for demo)
-* Responsive design for all devices
+- 📱 Ensure responsive design for all devices
-* Dark/light mode toggle
+- 🌗Toggle between dark and light mode
-* Upload UI and metadata editing
+- ⬆️ Upload files with UI and metadata editing
-* Tag-based filtering
+- 🏷️ Filter notes by tags

 ---